stuartb-rt/enkiSimulator_CUDA/README.md

 You need the QT5 library and its development packages to compile it.

+The line follower is designed to run with the CUDA-based CLDL algorithm.

+Both the CUDA development packages and the compiled CUDA-CLDL library are required to compile the line-follower.

 ## Enki simulator compilation under Unix (library)

+The enkiSimulator.pro file must be modified to point towards the compiled CUDA-CLDL libraries.

 Change into the enki subdirectory and type: